MarieClaire

 x

 “I thought that I was completely alone.
 I also realised how lucky I was, and what a wonderful family and wonderful friends I had, but that didn’t matter.
-I wanted the world to swallow me up, and nothing seemed better to me than death.
+I wanted the world to swallow me up.

 "It’s about finding people around you who have your best interests at heart.
 I had a lot of people around me who were just after what I gave them, not looking after me.
 So it’s about finding people who care about you, and support you.
 And I’ve now been able to become a support for other people as well.”